|Name:||Dr. Eileen Curley|

 For additional information, including a full CV, theatrical portfolio, and resources for internship & job listings, please see the linked website.

-As the English Internship Coordinator, I maintain a twitter feed of recent job and internship postings for English and theatre students and graduates: https://twitter.com/EnglishInterns
+I maintain a twitter feed of recent job and internship postings for English and theatre students and graduates: https://twitter.com/EnglishInterns Please see the new English Internship Coordinator, Dr. Melissa Gaeke, for assistance with internship paperwork.

 |Awards & Honors:||